Skip to main content

 • Kinesis imposes a read throughput limit per shard.
 If you have multiple supervisors reading from the same Kinesis stream, consider adding more shards to ensure sufficient read throughput for all supervisors.

-• A Kinesis supervisor can sometimes compare the checkpoint offset to retention window of the stream to see if it has fallen behind.
+• A Kinesis supervisor can sometimes compare the checkpoint sequence number to the retention window of the stream to see if it has fallen behind.
 These checks fetch the earliest sequence number for Kinesis which can result in IteratorAgeMilliseconds becoming very high in AWS CloudWatch.

 Learn more